 Information for New Students

-- This is a Bachelor of Science Degree in Agricultural and Food Systems with a major in Agriculture and Food Security.
-A professional internship is required for graduation.
-Depending on the student’s interests, the student’s faculty academic advisor can be part of any of the following departments: Entomology, Crop & Soil Sciences, or Plant Pathology.
+This is a Bachelor of Science Degree in Agricultural and Food Systems with a major in Agriculture and Food Security.
+It is managed by the Department of Crop & Soil Sciences.